atovpeko/docs/getting-started/test-drive-timescale-features.md

     1. Unzip <Tag type="download">[real_time_stock_data.zip](https://assets.timescale.com/docs/downloads/get-started/real_time_stock_data.zip)</Tag> to a `<local folder>`.

        The dataset contains second-by-second stock-trade data for the top 100 most-traded symbols and a regular table of company symbols and company names.
+The stock-trade data is already organized for you in a hypertable.

-    1. Upload data from the CSV files to your $SERVICE_SHORT.
+    1. Upload data from the CSV files to your $SERVICE_SHORT:

        <Tabs label="Upload data to ">